IBM/aspera-cli/README.erb.md

 PROXY proxy.example.com:8080
 ```

-This is not yet implemented to specify proxy, so use env vars.
+This is not yet implemented to specify http proxy, so use `http_proxy` env vars.

 ## <a name="client"></a>FASP configuration